Joel Flaum

-Joel Martin Flaum (born November 26, 1936) is a senior United States circuit judge of the United States Court of Appeals for the Seventh Circuit and a former United States District Judge of the United States District Court for the Northern District of Illinois.
+Joel Martin Flaum (November 26, 1936 – December 4, 2024) was a United States circuit judge of the United States Court of Appeals for the Seventh Circuit and a United States District Judge of the United States District Court for the Northern District of Illinois.

 Education

 Born in Hudson, New York, Flaum received a Bachelor of Arts degree from Union College in 1958, a Juris Doctor from Northwestern University School of Law in 1963, and a Master of Laws from the same institution in 1964.
 He was a United States Naval Reserve Lieutenant Commander, JAG Corps from 1981 to 1992.

 Career

-Flaum was in private practice in Chicago, Illinois from 1964 to 1965.
+Flaum was in private practice in Chicago, Illinois, from 1964 to 1965.
 He then transitioned into public service as an Assistant State's Attorney of Cook County, Illinois, from 1965 to 1969.
 He served as a Lecturer, Northwestern University School of Law from 1967 to 1969, and he helped found the Police Legal Advisory Program at Northwestern.
 Flaum was an Assistant Attorney General of Illinois from 1969 to 1970, and he became First Assistant Attorney General of Illinois from 1970 to 1972.
 He was First Assistant United States Attorney for the Northern District of Illinois from 1972 to 1975.